i-Cell-Mobilsoft-Open-Source/CarlosFormito/README.md

 )

-// Initialize the form manager with the fields and a validation strategy val formManager = CarlosFormManager(formFields, FormFieldValidationStrategy.MANUAL)
+// Initialize the form manager with the fields and a validation strategy val formManager = CarlosFormManager(formFields, FormFieldValidationStrategy.Manual)

 // Implement a form using the formManager
 @Composable